jaimedelacruz/pyMilne/README.md

 These routines were developed and used as part of the study by [de la Cruz Rodriguez (2019)](https://ui.adsabs.harvard.edu/abs/2019A%26A...631A.153D/abstract).
 If you find these routines useful for your research, I would appreciate it the most if that publication is cited in your paper.

 ## Acknowledgements
-This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (SUNMAG, grant agreement 759548).
+This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (SUNMAG, grant agreement 759548) and the Horizon Europe programme (MAGHEAT, grant agreement 101088184).
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council.
+Neither the European Union nor the granting authority can be held responsible for them.